 Not so much.
 “The truth is that if couples don’t have disagreements, they’re likely not expressing important ideas or needs,” Oates explains.
 “When you’re in a relationship, it’s important to have discussions about your relationship needs and concerns.
 No two people have the same needs and goals, so it’s normal for disagreements to occur.
 When couples remain silent or agreeable with important needs and issues, they can easily begin to resent the relationship, because their needs and viewpoints aren’t considered.”

 Better Communication Is The Key to Wedded Bliss

 “Couples can definitely learn and practice good communication skills, especially when they feel close, secure, and generally happy in the relationship,” Baechle says.
 “However, research shows that these skills do not work when couples are in distress and arguing.
 These ‘skills’ simply do not last because we are creatures of habit, so we quickly lapse back into our old negative patterns when things go south.”

 It might sound romantic in a melodramatic way, but it couldn’t be further from the truth.
 “Love should make you feel better, not worse,” Dr. Miles says.
-For some seriously happy marriage advice, check out these 13 Best Marriage Tips from Blake Lively and Ryan Reynolds.
+And if you’re looking for love, consider trying the 50 Pick-Up Lines So Cheesy They Might Actually Work.